LevinJ/Supply-demand-forecasting/README.md

 This project report describes my solution for this competition.

 The best score in Di-Tech challenge leaderboard is about 0.39.
-Our final modelâ€™s score is 0.42.
+Our final model's score is 0.42.
 A score of 0.42 is not really state of the art for this competition, but still it is quite respectable.
-This score gap of 0.02 might be further narrowed by experimenting some improvement ideas listed in improvement section of this document.
+This score gap of 0.03 might be further narrowed by experimenting some improvement ideas listed in improvement section of this document.

 For details, please refer to the project report Rider-Driver Supply and Demand Gap Forecast.pdf, which resides under the root directory of this github project.